Business

 Learn More

-I've spent the last year adapting my approach.
+I've spent the past year adapting my approach.
 Some of what I tried worked.
 Some didn't.
-Here's what I've learned.
+Here's the full breakdown.

 Let me be specific about what happened, because vague complaints about "AI killing SEO" aren't useful.